kowith337/PersonalFilterListCollection/docs/dns66.md

 ### Note
 - (\*) Some entry will be use **Second IP** column, such as...
-  - **IPv6 address** if specific DNS service provide only one IPv4 address
+  - **IPv6 address** if specific DNS service provide only one IPv4 address, but also have IPv6 Address that can resolve as `6to4`
   - **TLS address** if specific DNS service provide only one IP address, but have DNS-over-TLS supported
 - Some DNS that have DNSSEC available may not use the regular port (53), please re-check from the site of DNS service provider
 - DNS-over-TLS (DoT) commonly use port 853, and use port 443 for alternative.